BuenoSintax/iff/README.md

    Below you can see that some changes need to be made.

    Ensure that ```-v /Users/mauriciobueno/iff:/home/infra``` is your cloned folder, i.e. ```-v 'YourPathHere'/iff:/home/infra```
-   Make sure you have the correct name for your bucket, in this case I chose ifftest1.
-Remembering that the name must be unique.
+   Here you will define the name of your AWS bucket.
+It needs to be globally ```unique```, in my case I chose ifftest1.
+If you don't have it, choose it anyway, because more below I'll show you how to do it with Terraform.

    ```bash
    docker run -d --name infra_iff -p 8080:8080 \